Israel–Lebanon relations: Lebanese Civil War (1975–1990)

-After the PLO was ejected from Beirut in the summer of 1982, Israel hoped to help put Christian Bachir Gemayel in power as Lebanese president.
+After the PLO was ejected from Lebanon's capital Beirut in the summer of 1982, Israel hoped to help put Christian Bachir Gemayel in power as Lebanese president.
 Bachir Gemayel flew to the Israeli coastal town of Nahariya to talk with Menachem Begin and Ariel Sharon.
 Begin and Sharon proposed that Israel and Lebanon establish full diplomatic relations, but Gemayel proposed a kind of formal non-aggression pact.
-When Sharon reminded Gemayel that Israel controlled most of Lebanon at that time and that it would be wise to follow Israel's instructions Gemayel held out his hands and replied "Put the handcuffs on. ...
+When Sharon reminded Gemayel that Israel controlled most of Lebanon at that time and that it would be wise to follow Israel's instructions Gemayel held out his hands and replied "Put the handcuffs on. [...]
 I am not your vassal."
 Gemayel left Israel without making any formal agreement.
 Before the elections, he was assassinated by the Syrian Social Nationalist Party, throwing Lebanon again into crisis.

 Following the assassination of Lebanese President by oppositional factions, the Israeli army occupied Beirut, and allowed the Lebanese Forces (LF) to enter the Sabra and Shatila refugee camps, where the LF carried out a massacre of mostly Palestinians and Lebanese Shiites.
 Between 1,390 and 3,500 civilians were massacred.
 It sparked international outrage for Israel's actions, particularly because the PLO had already been removed from Lebanon.
 The Kahan Commission by the Israeli government found Defense Minister Ariel Sharon personally responsible for the bloodshed.
 The incident led to his resignation as Defense Minister, however he remained in the Israeli Cabinet and would later become Israeli Prime Minister in 2001.

 Israel and Lebanon signed an agreement on May 17, 1983 which was a peace treaty in all but name.
 Lebanon signed the agreement under American and Israeli pressure, but it was opposed by Syria.
 The agreement was conditional on Syrian withdrawal, which did not occur until April 2005.
 Much of the content of the treaty was contained in secret protocols and memoranda, and it did not win expected Jordanian and Saudi endorsement.
-The Lebanese legislature ratified the treaty by a margin of 80 votes, but in a very weak and unstable domestic position president Amine Gemayel abrogated the peace treaty on March 5, 1984 under unrelenting Syrian pressure and takeover of West Beirut by Druze and Shiite militias, after the U.S. Marines withdrew and after Israel had begun withdrawing from Lebanon.
+The Lebanese legislature ratified the treaty by a margin of 80 votes, but in a very weak and unstable domestic position, president Amine Gemayel abrogated the peace treaty on March 5, 1984 under unrelenting Syrian pressure and takeover of West Beirut by Druze and Shiite militias, after the U.S. Marines withdrew and after Israel had begun withdrawing from Lebanon.